MarkGodnyi/my-cinema-app/README.md

 # Cinema-app
 ## Description
 ***
-**The cinema app is web-based application that allow users to view movie session details and make orders.
+**The cinema app is a web-based application that allows users to view movie session details and make orders.
-The application is build on both SOLID and REST concepts and leverages the Spring and Hibernate frameworks, guaranteeing a streamlined and efficient user interaction.
+The application is built on both SOLID and REST concepts and leverages the Spring and Hibernate frameworks, guaranteeing streamlined and efficient user interaction.
 Role-based authentication ensures that resource access aligns with user privileges.**
 ## Project Structure
 ***